The Lakewood Historical Society

 Lakewood Historical Society celebrates our 100 year and older housing stock with this program.

-We missed having our Ohio Heritage Summer Camp this year, here you will find some DYI at home instructions for some of our favorite camp activities.
+We missed having our Ohio Heritage Summer Camp last year, here you will find some DYI at home instructions for some of our favorite camp activities.